crolando/three_d/README.md

 # three_d

-A simple OpenGL project that opens a window and sets up an OpenGL context using GLFW.
+A simple OpenGL project that opens a window and sets up an OpenGL context using GLFW and GLEW.

 ## Description

 This project is a starting point for anyone looking to get into 3D graphics programming.
-It sets up a window and an OpenGL context using the GLFW library.
+It sets up a window and an OpenGL context using the GLFW library and manages OpenGL extensions with GLEW.

 ## Build Instructions